hiepph/dotfiles/README.md

 [scripts](./scripts)

-Collection of my shortcut and useful scirpts.
+Collection of my shortcut and useful scripts.

 ## Emacs